 State Tech adheres to Missouri Coordinating Board for Higher Education requirements for participation in the dual credit/dual enrollment program.
 Generally, students in grades 9-12 must have a cumulative grade point average (GPA) of 3.00 or higher on a 4.0 scale.
 Juniors and seniors who have a cumulative GPA of 2.50-2.99 on a 4.0 scale may be considered.
 Freshmen must also have a score at or above the ninetieth percentile on the ACT or SAT.
-Students must also meet placement requirements and/or prerequisites for the courses they wish to take.
-Additionally, State Tech requires all students to have the approval of a school official and a parent or legal guardian.
+All dual credit/dual enrollment students must also meet placement requirements and/or prerequisites for the courses they wish to take and have the approval of a school official and a parent or legal guardian.

-A student desiring to enroll in dual credit and/or dual enrollment courses through State Tech who meets the eligibility requirements will be admitted as a non-degree seeking student.
-The following procedure must be followed to enroll in State Tech courses.
+Students interested and qualified to enroll in dual credit and/or dual enrollment courses through State Tech will be admitted as non-degree seeking students.
+The following procedure must be followed to enroll in State Tech dual credit/dual enrollment courses.

 Books and Course Materials

 Full payment of tuition is due at the time of registration.
 State Tech accepts payment by check and money order, as well as American Express, Discover, MasterCard, and Visa credit cards.
 The Payment Form that should accompany the tuition payment may be printed HERE.

 Students who wish to register for additional semesters, must have all of their financial obligations to the college paid in full before registering for the following semester.